top of page

 (he/him)

-He continues those duties in addition to his directorial work.
-For two years, Nick co-directed the educational tour of R+J4EVR, an adaptation of Shakespeare’s Romeo and Juliet.
-He also directed this year’s tour of Shakespeare in 30 Minutes: Twelfth Night.
-As a performer, Nick has been acting professionally on stage and on screen for the past 14 years.
+Nick Urda has been with Shakespeare on the Sound since 2012 as an actor, teaching artist and director.
+He has been leading our education department since 2019.
+He is beyond excited to be stepping into the role of Associate Artistic Director.
+With SOS, Nick has been seen on stage as Valentine in The Two Gentlemen of Verona and as Macduff in 2017’s production of Macbeth as well as all 5 productions of A Christmas Carol.
+He and his family now live in Trumbull, CT after spending many many years in NYC, where Nick worked as an actor, director and teaching artist.
+As a director, Nick has directed everything from new works to Shakespeare, Including our most recent production of A Christmas Carol.
+As a performer, Nick has been acting professionally on stage and on screen for the past 19 years.
 Nick’s credits include Federico García Lorca in Olives and Blood (CT Rep) and The Off-BWay premiere of The Preacher and The Shrink, as well as working with such companies as Northern Stage, Two River Theatre, Shakespeare Theatre Co, DC and The Royal Shakespeare Company.
 He holds a BFA from Marymount Manhattan College as well as completing the fellowship with The Shakespeare Theatre Co, DC.
-He can be seen on film in Strawberry Flavored Plastic, which was recently released by Breaking Glass Pictures on May 7th, 2019.
+He can be seen on film in Strawberry Flavored Plastic, Audition and White Irish Drinkers as well as many television commercials.

 Artistic Leadership History